HTML5 Template Tag: Introduction

 .container?
 Too bad, Bootstrap already uses that name.
 Want to upgrade Bootstrap in a few months?
 OK, but you need to double check that none of their new classes conflict with any of yours.
 Kind of a pain, right?
 Wouldn’t it be awesome if you could use all the little widgets from Bootstrap and not worry at all about possible collisions?
 Well, that’s what Web Components are trying to solve and so today I want to look at one part of the Web Components standard: The Template Tag.

-The <template> tag is currently only supported in Chrome 26 so you’ll need to either run these examples in Chrome Canary or (if it’s the future) a version of Chrome/FF/Whatever that supports <template>.
+The <template> tag is currently supported in Chrome, Firefox, Opera and Safari 8+.
+You can see the full bracket of supported browsers over on caniuse.
 Here’s a little feature dection script I stole from the HTML5Rocks article on

 Does your browser support <template>:

 Our first template